lhynesg/Home-Builders-Payment-Plan/README.md

 # Home-Builders-Payment-Plan

-A system with important information of the current processes, requirements, constraints and problems involved in the task of preparing the house building payment plan.
+The development of the system was focused on a user friendly design of the system and the loaning process, full computation, and summarization of all important in building the house.